reamourad/Volleyball-sql/README.md

 # Montréal Youth Volleyball Club - Database Management GUI

 ## Project Description
-This project implements a graphical user interface (GUI) to facilitate the management of the database for the Montréal Youth Volleyball Club.
-The system allows users to efficiently manage and interact with club-related data through an intuitive web-based interface.
+This project is a full-stack web-based database management system designed for the "Montréal Youth Volleyball Club".
+It provides a user-friendly GUI that enables administrators to perform CRUD operations (Create, Read, Update, Delete) on structured club data, including members, teams, events, and payments.

+Built using PHP and MySQL, the system emphasizes backend data consistency, input validation, and secure database interaction.

 ## Team Members
 | Name                     | Student ID        |